Configure PostgreSQL#

 You can find the recovery steps here.

-Log into the main (replication source) server
+SSH into the main server as the

 ssh-keygen -t rsa -b 4096

-Add the public key to authorized_keys on the replica server
+Add the public SSH key to the

-ssh: postgres: - ssh-rsa AAAB3N...
+list in the replica server’s Pillar file:ssh: postgres: - ssh-rsa AAAB3N...

-postgres: ssh_key: | -----BEGIN RSA PRIVATE KEY----- ...
+in the main server’s private Pillar file to the private SSH key:postgres: ssh_key: | -----BEGIN RSA PRIVATE KEY----- ...

 Set up replication#